oasis-tcs/legalruleml/usecases/usecase1.md

 <h2>Example 1</h2>

 Example 1 formalizes art.
-12, par.
-7, of the GDPR.
+12(7), of the GDPR.
 The example includes two main if-then rules in reified I/O logic, formalizing each the statements:

 <ol>
    <li>"<i>If the controller provides information to the data subject, he is permitted to attach an icon</i>"</li>